modypy/modypy/docs/guide/04_bouncing_ball.rst

     # Register it with the bounce event
     bounce_event.register_listener(bounce_event_handler)

-The function ``bounce_event_handler`` applies exactly that change to our state which we described above by changing the sign and the magnitude of the velocity.
+The function ``bounce_event_handler`` will change the sign and the magnitude of the velocity state, as described above.

 Running the Simulation
 ----------------------